jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

     - Example for httpd: /var/log/apache/access.log
   - Usually for load balancers, proxies, web servers, etc...

-## 15.1.
+## 16.1.
 AWS Managed Logs

 - Load Balancer Access Logs (ALB, NLB, CLB) => to S3.
   - Access logs for your Load Balancers.
 - CloudTrail Logs => to S3 and CloudWatch Logs.
   - Logs for API calls made within your account.
 - VPC Flow Logs => to S3 and CloudWatch Logs.
-  - Information about IP traffic going to and from network interfaces in yourVPC.
+  - Information about IP traffic going to and from network interfaces in your VPC.
 - Route 53 Access Logs => to CloudWatch Logs.
   - Log information about the queries that Route 53 receives.
 - S3 Access Logs => to S3.